 Which man of you, having a son or an ox that has fallen into a well, will not immediately pull him out on a Sabbath day?
 Luke 14:5

-This is a course/part/module for use in Christian Churches, parishes/youth groups/seminary institutions.
+This is a course for use in Christian parishes, youth groups, seminary institutions or for individual study.
 It may also provide a useful framework for homilies.

-This part/module establishes that concern and compassion for animals is not a modern phenomenon but one found both in the Bible and in the earliest teachings of the Christian Church.
-It provides an anamnesis of a lesser-known Orthodox tradition, where all animals are loved and protected by God and that their suffering is against God’s will.
+This course establishes that concern and compassion for animals is not a modern phenomenon, but one found both in the Bible and in the earliest teachings of the Christian Church.
+It provides an anamnesis of a lesser-known Christian tradition, where all animals are loved and protected by God and that their suffering is against God’s will.
 It reminds us that in our role as Image, we should strive to reflect the Archetype in our lives.
-It also highlights the soteriological implications of abuse and exploitation of God’s non-human animal beings.
-By causing harm to animals or by our indifference to it, human salvation is in jeopardy.
+At times, it also highlights the soteriological implications of our abuse and exploitation of God’s non-human animal beings.
+It reminds us that by causing harm to animals or by our indifference to it, human salvation is in jeopardy.
 It is written to facilitate Christian Church engagement with the subjects of climate change and animal suffering, which, though separate subjects, are deeply interconnected.

-It is written for an Orthodox audience.
+It was originally written for an Orthodox audience.
 I was invited to speak at His All-Holiness Bartholomew’s Halki Summit 111 (2019) on behalf of the animal creation, who are frequently overlooked in Orthodox discussions.
 There I was asked by Met.
 Seraphim of Zimbabwe and Angola, to write a program on care for animals for his priests.
 This developed into the ‘Creation Care: Christian Responsibility Course’, which I believe, can be adapted by other denominations, as its teachings are universal.
-Ideally, the course would be translated into different languages for use in Orthodox countries such as Romania, Serbia, Russia, etc. It can of course, be used by other Christian denominations.
-We will develop short videos by leading Orthodox theologians on each theme, which can be translated and/or replaced by theologians in different countries.
+Ideally, the course would be translated into different languages.
+It has undergone several revisions.
+I will produce short videos by leading Eastern Orthodox theologians on each theme, which can be subtitled or replaced by theologians in other countries.
 I give permission for priests to adapt the material as they see fit; all I ask is the professional courtesy of authorship recognition.

 *This unit may, if preferred, be incorporated into unit 7.